North Central High School (Spokane, Washington)

 North Central High School is a four-year public high school in Spokane, Washington in the Spokane Public Schools District 81.
 It opened in 1908 as the second high school in the city; the original structure was razed and the new building opened in 1981.

 Each year Newsweek magazine ranks the top public high schools in the nation when it comes preparing students for college and life.
 In 2009, NC ranked 692 in the nation.
 In 2010, 608th in the nation.
 In 2011, NC ranked 697th in the nation, 10th in the state of Washington and 1st in Eastern Washington.
 North Central was home to the 2008 Nike Cross Nationals champions.

 History

-North Central High School opened in September 1908 with only half a wing and 12 classrooms ready for the 200 newly enrolled students.
-Events in the school's history include the outbreak of scarlet fever that led to every student being checked twice a week by throat specialist, visits by William Jennings Bryan who spoke of the importance of public speaking and Booker T. Washington who spoke of being a slave boy and the founding of a college in Tuskegee, Alabama.
-Following the fire at South Central High School in June 1910, its students attended North Central until it was rebuilt.
-The new school on the SCHS site was renamed Lewis and Clark High School and opened in 1912.
-South Central opened in 1891 and was "Spokane High School" until North Central opened in 1908.
+North Central High School opened in September 1908 with only half of one wing completed and 12 classrooms available for the 200 newly enrolled students.
+Notable events in the school's early history included an outbreak of scarlet fever, which required every student to be examined twice a week by a throat specialist.
+The school also received visits from William Jennings Bryan, who spoke on the importance of public speaking, and Booker T. Washington, who spoke about his experiences as a formerly enslaved boy and the founding of a college in Tuskegee, Alabama.

+Following a fire at South Central High School in June 1910, students from that school temporarily attended North Central High School until the building was rebuilt.
+The new school on the former South Central High School site was renamed Lewis and Clark High School and opened in 1912.
+South Central High School had originally opened in 1891 and was known as “Spokane High School” until North Central High School opened in 1908.